-- Prep: Preheat oven to 350F and position the rack to the lower third.
+- Preheat oven to 350F and position the rack to the lower third.
 Spray 2, 6-inch round cake pans with baking spray and cut a piece of parchment paper to fit into the bottom of each.
 I trace the bottom of the pans on a piece of parchment and cut inside the line.

 - Measure all of the Dry Ingredients into a medium bowl and whisk together.
 Add all of the Wet Ingredients into a smallish bowl and beat well.

 - Cream: In a large bowl, whip the butter until it is smooth and there are no lumps.
 Powder the eryhtritol and add to the butter.
 Whip with a hand mixer for 30 seconds to a minute on medium high to high speed until light, fluffy and cold.
 Scrape down the bowl.
-Add the egg and whip for another minute.
+Add one egg and whip for another minute.
 Scrape down the bowl.

 - Prepare the Pans: Add half of the batter to each pan and spread the batter evenly with a small off-set spatula.
 Lift each pan a few inches above the counter and drop it about 3 times.
 This will knock out the big air bubbles.